Quantization, dequantization, and distinguished states: The Sorkin-Johnston state, and the star products of (Berezin-)Toeplitz (de)quantization

-The Toeplitz quantization star product $\star_{T}$ for Schwartz functions $f_1, f_2 \in \CinfS( \mathcal{S}, \Complex )$ is determined by the conditions \eqref{eq:Quantization.StarProductCondition}.
+The Toeplitz quantization star product $\star_{T}$ for Schwartz functions $f_1, f_2 \in \mathrm{C}^\infty_\mathrm{S}( \mathcal{S}, \mathbb{C} )$ is determined by the conditions \eref{eq:Quantization.StarProductCondition}.
 It has an exponential expression with directed derivatives that act only on the function to the left or right as indicated with an arrow,